Alas I, an art historian, had been to Hobart many times and had never heard of Claudio Alcorso’s gallery.

 Tasmanian art patron David Walsh bought the Moorilla winery estate as far back as 1995.
 But the old buildings were not redesigned by Fender Katsalidis Architects in Melbourne until a couple of years ago.
 The Museum of Old and New Art (MONA) only re-opened in January 2011 with new branding and new facilities.
 So this is a VERY new art museum on a river-headland in Hobart, displaying David Walsh’s personal collection.

-Visitors are advised to be transported up the River Derwent on ferries specially contracted to sail from the city’s docks to the gallery.
+Visitors are transported up the River Derwent on ferries specially contracted to sail from the city’s docks to the gallery.
 The one-storey winery building appears from the river to be dominated by its surroundings, built as if it they were going into the side of the cliffs.
 According to Walsh, he wanted to built below ground level to protect the heritage value of the two Roy Grounds houses on the property.

 But he also wanted architecture that would be interesting and exciting in its own right.
 There are no windows and so the stark internal environment is not what the visitor might have expected.
 The first thing one sees is a spiral staircase that leads 20 metres down through three storeys of space.
 From downstairs, the visitor must then stride back upwards towards ground level, not unlike the experience in the various Guggenheim museums in the world.